-Key Areas of Focus in 202 4 Governance Reviewed and endorsed for Board approval the proposed amendments to the Board Audit Committee Charter to reflect necessary changes to the composition of the committee and to align with the amended Board Protocol.
+Key Areas of Focus in 2024 1 Governance Reviewed and endorsed for Board approval the proposed amendments to the Board Audit Committee Charter to reflect necessary changes to the composition of the committee and to align with the amended Board Protocol.
 Financial Reports Reviewed, discussed, and approved for public disclosure the 2024 quarterly unaudited consolidated financial statements.
-Endorsed for approval by the full Board the 2023 annual audited financial statements of AboitizPower, its subsidiaries and affiliate.
-External Auditors Reviewed the performance of SGV as AboitizPower's external auditor.
-Endorsed to the Board the appointment of SGV as AboitizPower's External Auditor for 2024.
-Reviewed and approved the overall scope and audit plan of SGV.
-Reviewed and approved the audit plan, fees and terms of engagement which cover audit and non-audit services provided by SGV.
-Internal Auditors which cover audit and non-audit services provided by SGV.
-Reviewed and approved the annual audit program for 2024 which also covers the adequacy of resources, qualifications and competency of the staff and independence of the internal auditor.
+Endorsed for approval by the full Board the 2023 annual audited financial statements of AboitizPower, its subsidiaries and affiliate. - Reviewed the performance of SGV as AboitizPower's exter - Endorsed to the Board the appointment of SGV as Abo External Auditor for 2024 Reviewed and approved the overall scope and audit plan o - Reviewed and approved the audit plan, fees and terms of e which cover audit and non-audit services provided by SGV Internal Auditors Reviewed and approved the annual audit program for 2024 which also covers the adequacy of resources, qualifications and competency of the staff and independence of the internal auditor.
 Reviewed the Internal Auditor's evaluation of internal controls.
 Reviewed sample CAPEX transactions to help ensure process integrity and promote continuous improvement.
 Confirmed that the internal audit function is executed effectively and internal auditors have conducted their responsibilities objectively and in an unbiased manner.